nus-cs2113-AY2324S2/ip/README.md

 * Three different types of tasks, To Dos, Deadlines and Events to suit your needs

 ## How to run
+> [!IMPORTANT]
-### If you move the jar file to a different folder, remember to navigate to that folder before running any commands
+> ### If you move the jar file to a different folder, remember to navigate to that folder before running any commands

 1. Download the [latest release](https://github.com/alalal47/ip/releases/tag/A-Release) of JigaChat
 2. Make sure you have java installed